brainstormforce/wp-spectra/readme.txt

  	<li><a href="#" target="_blank">Content Timeline </a>: The Timeline block lets you create beautiful timelines on your website.
 This could be useful for displaying company history or progress, list down your personal achievements, roadmap or release cycle for products etc.</li>
  	<li><a href="#" target="_blank">Social Share </a>: The Social Share block allows you to let users share your content across various social networking sites.</li>
  	<li><a href="#" target="_blank">Testimonial </a>: The Testimonial block helps your display some amazing client feedback within your website.</li>
+ 	<li><a href="#" target="_blank">Icon List </a>: The Icon List block allows you to place an image or icon in a list format.
+You can pick your favorite icon or image that suits a list to act as a bullet for each list item.</li>
 </ul>

 <strong>Optimized For Performance and Speed</strong>